 Over 27 million Latinas live in the United States, including 18.6 million who are 18 years or older.
-Latinas make up 7 percent of the total workforce and 15 percent of the female workforce.48 Those shares likely will increase as the Hispanic population continues to grow.
+Latinas make up 7 percent of the total workforce and 15 percent of the female workforce.
+Those shares likely will increase as the Hispanic population continues to grow.

 Latinas play an important role in the economic security of their families and they make significant contributions to the economy.
-In 2014, more than 56 percent of Hispanic women were in the labor force, including 63 percent of mothers with children younger than 18.49 According to the Center for American Progress (CAP), 40 percent of married Latinas earn more than half of their family's income.50
+Over 55 percent of Hispanic women are in the labor force, including 62 percent of mothers with children younger than 18.
+According to the Center for American Progress (CAP), 40 percent of married Latinas earn more than half of their family's income.

-Despite their important economic contributions, Hispanic women suffer vast disparities in the workplace.
-A typical (median) Latina woman earns 88 cents for every dollar earned by a typical Latino man.51 She earns only 55 cents for every dollar earned by a non-Hispanic white man (see Figure 4).
+But Hispanic women suffer vast disparities in the workplace.
+A typical (median) Latina woman earns 88 cents for every dollar earned by a typical Latino man.
+She earns only 55 cents for every dollar earned by a non-Hispanic white man (see Figure 4).

 There are several factors that contribute to the pay gap facing Latina workers.
 First, they are more likely than white women to work in low-paying jobs in service and sales and office occupations.
-According to an analysis by CAP in 2014, 62 percent of Latinas worked in one of those job groups, compared to 51 percent of white women.52 On the other hand, only 26 percent of Latinas worked in higher-paying jobs including management and professional occupations, compared to 43 percent of white women.53
+According to an analysis by CAP in 2014, 62 percent of

+Latinas worked in one of those job groups, compared to 51 percent of white women.
+On the other hand, only 26 percent of Latinas worked in higher-paying jobs including management and professional occupations, compared to 43 percent of white women.

 Second, Latinas generally have lower levels of education than white women.
-Only 16 percent of Latinas 25 and older have earned a 4-year degree, compared to 33 percent of white women 25 and older, making white women twice as likely as Latinas to hold a bachelor's degree.54
+Only 16 percent of Latinas 25 and older have earned a 4-year degree, compared to 33 percent of white women 25 and older, making white women twice as likely as Latinas to hold a bachelor's degree.

 Third, Latinas are more likely to work in jobs with reduced hours and to work part time involuntarily.
-55 Researchers have shown that workers experience a wage bonus for putting in longer hours, and a wage penalty for working fewer hours, a consequence that disproportionately hurts minority women.
-56
+Researchers have shown that workers experience a wage bonus for putting in longer hours, and a wage penalty for working fewer hours, a consequence that disproportionately hurts minority women.

 Finally, Latinas are also more likely to earn the minimum wage-currently \$7.25 per hour.
-The Economic Policy Institute has estimated that raising the minimum wage to \$12.00 per hour would benefit more than four in 10 working Latinas.57
+The Economic Policy Institute has estimated that raising the minimum wage to \$12.00 per hour would benefit more than four in 10 working Latinas.